Manbearpixel/ObsidianXXL/README.md

 ```

 ## Installation
 Running the below command from within the ObsidianXXL project folder will look at the `package.json` manifest and install the required dependencies.
-If you do not have the ObsidianXXL project folder than you have not read through and setup the [XXL-API `README`](./xxl-api/README.md) and must do that first!
+If you do not have the ObsidianXXL project folder then you have not read through and setup the [XXL-API `README`](./xxl-api/README.md) and must do that first!
 ```
 npm install
 ```